glicerico/gramind_transformer/minireport_8Mar2020.md

 [tiniest grammar](grammars/tiniest.dict),
 then run ULL pipeline to learn a grammar, then clean them.
 If sentences generated from this grammar are good, this could possible work better and complete a whole loop:
-a) sentence generation from a hand-coded grammar (replacing a corpus)
+- sentence generation from a hand-coded grammar (alternatively use a corpus)
-b) parsing
+- parsing
-c) grammar learning
+- grammar learning
-d) sentence generation from learned grammar
+- sentence generation from learned grammar
-d) grammar cleaning
+- grammar cleaning
-e) sentence generation from cleaned grammar
+- sentence generation from cleaned grammar

 For this, I modified the [sentence generator](https://github.com/glicerico/rangram) design to handle dictionaries that are closer to LG-type rules, to avoid editing